suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

     ![](../media/passwordwriteback1.png)

-2. On the sign-in page select Other User
+2. On the sign-in page select Other Users

 3. Then sign in as **`JoniS@yourtenant.onmicrosoft.com`** with the Tenant password as provided by your instructor i.e **Pa55-w.rd!** .